 The File Manager

-b2evolution’s integrated file manager lets you upload images, sounds, videos and any kind of media or documents that you can then attach to your blog posts.
+b2evolution’s integrated file manager lets you upload images, sounds, videos and any kind of media or documents that you can then attach to your collection posts.
 Admins can also use the file manager to edit skin templates online.

 Selecting a File Root